slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 # Statement of need
 `PhotoAcoustic.jl` is a Julia package that is based on previous software work (JUDI and Devito).
 Devito provides just-in-time compiled C kernels for efficient wave simulations.
-While JUDI gives access to a user friendly interface to operators that represent the wave simulations.
+While JUDI gives access to a user-friendly interface to operators that represent the wave simulations.
 By taking advantage of this previous software and adding photoacoustic domain specific operators and functionality such as ultrasound transducers, `PhotoAcoustic.jl` is the first Julia package to simulate photoacoustic experiments and also solve optimization problems for photoacoustic image reconstruction.

-# Adjoint derivations for optimization
+## Adjoint derivations for optimization
-We implement the photoacoustic as the solution to a partial differential equation:
+We implement the photoacoustic simulation as the solution to a partial differential equation:

 $$\frac{1}{c(x)^2}\frac{\partial^2}{\partial t^2}u(x,t) - \nabla^2 u(x,t) = 0$$